Expats in Shanghai: A Guide to Living in Shanghai

 Shanghai is known as a "shopping paradise" where you can find both low-end local goods and high-end imported luxury goods.
 Shanghai offers expats a wide range of shopping experiences, from luxury boutiques to international supermarkets.

-Online shopping is becoming increasingly popular in China, where you can easily find the products you want online and have them delivered directly to your doorstep.
-But most online shopping websites are in Chinese, and many do not accept foreign credit cards.
+Online shopping is becoming increasingly popular in Shanghai, where you can easily find the products you want online and have them delivered directly to your doorstep.
+But most online shopping websites are in Shanghai, and many do not accept foreign credit cards.

 15.Hiring Domestic Help in Shanghai - Find Nanny (Ayi) in Shanghai

-Many families in Shanghai, whether they are Chinese or Expatriat, will choose to do so, if they can afford to hire an Nanny (Ayi).
+Many families in Shanghai, whether they are Shanghai or Expatriate, will choose to do so, if they can afford to hire an Nanny (Ayi).
 Having a reliable Ayi can make daily life more convenient and enjoyable.

 Ayi's responsibilities will include cleaning, washing clothes, ironing clothes, helping to take care of children, cooking, etc. Maid (Ayi) can work part-time or full-time, or live in.

-16.Best Gyms in Shanghai - Fitness Classes, Sports and Health Clubs in Shanghai, China
+16.Best Gyms in Shanghai - Fitness Classes, Sports and Health Clubs in Shanghai

 Finding the perfect gym in the right location, at a reasonable price, and in line with your goals and preferences can be time consuming.